 The Memoir of Johnny Devine is a dramatic story-within-a-story of a bad boy reformed and a good girl in need of reform.
 It’s a powerful tale of love, redemption, intrigue, and the miracle of deliberate grace.

-RANDOM FACTS ABOUT ME: I've published three novels and a novella (more about those on my website.)
+RANDOM FACTS ABOUT ME: I've published five novels and 2 novellas (more about those on my website.)
 I've been writing all my life, but decided in 2007 to get serious about being published.

 I love action movies and Jane Austen. (she’s dead, I know.
 I found that out when I tried to get her to endorse my novel)